Sensory Systems that Make up the Learning Hierarchy of a Strong Academic Foundation

 Finally, we come to the auditory system.
 The visual and auditory systems must work together to process all the various stimuli from light and sound.
 The auditory system is highly involved in the vestibular functions.
 The vestibular and the auditory nerves join in the ear canal, which becomes the eighth cranial nerve of the brain.
 Hearing sounds, knowing the direction of a noise and having the ability to filter out unnecessary sound are all components of a well-working auditory system.
 Anything that disrupts auditory processing will affect the vestibular system and motor planning.

 If your child has a weak auditory system, it may be why they often say “huh?” or “what?” when you ask them to complete a task.
-We often find that many students will also go back to the teacher after the lesson and ask what they are supposed to do.
+It’s not uncommon for some students to go back to the teacher after the lesson and ask what they are supposed to do.
 Sometimes teachers mistakenly put these children up closer to the front of the classroom because they think the student can’t hear the instructions when really the student didn’t process the information the teacher was teaching.
 Their hearing is just fine, but their auditory has not been developed properly.
 If your child can’t receive instructions through their auditory, they won’t retain the information needed for completing their homework or when it is time to take their test.

 Print Your Copy